-Ways of Thinking: Natural and Applied Sciences Core Requirement Core component title Varies Varies Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements N/A Core component summary Courses that satisfy the Natural & Applied Sciences requirement foster students' understanding of modes of inquiry used to study structures and mechanisms of the universe.
+Ways of Thinking: Natural and Applied Sciences Core Requirement Core component title Varies Minimum credit hours 3 Core-specific pre- / co-requisites and/or requirements N/A Core component summary Courses that satisfy the Natural & Applied Sciences requirement foster students' understanding of modes of inquiry used to study structures and mechanisms of the universe.
 In these courses, students develop an understanding of scientific laws, principles, and theories as well as methods to test empirical claims.
 These courses give students the tools to evaluate claims about the natural and physical world and/or to apply scientific reasoning to real-world problems.
-Core component learning outcomes Students who complete this course will be able to: Acquire knowledge of the world through a scientific discipline (natural or applied sciences) Express how scientific disciplines approach complex questions Use scientific thinking to draw conclusions about multidimensional problems Assess data used to make evidence-based decisions Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Natural and Applied Sciences What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about-and require students to engage in-the different ways of thinking through which scholars study and apply scientific principles to answer questions about the structure and behavior of the natural world or engineering, medical, or computer science applications Introduce the students to how the scientific method, scientific inquiry, or the engineering design process is applied to a topic, question, or problem Introduce methods for assessing the validity/quality of the data used in scientific thinking and especially the limits on what can be decided from a given set of data Notes not limited to disciplines centered ar technology develop students' ability to engage in moround natural science, engineering, compones and essential criteria for this comp puter science, medicine, and
+Core component learning outcomes Express how scientific disciplines applied to the scientific disc ough a scientific discipline (natural or ap proach complex questions usions about multidimensional problem , Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Natural and Applied Sciences What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about-and require students to engage in-the different ways of thinking through which scholars study and apply scientific principles to answer questions about the structure and behavior of the natural world or engineering, medical, or computer science applications Introduce the students to how the scientific method, scientific inquiry, or the engineering design process is applied to a topic, question, or problem Introduce methods for assessing the validity/quality of the data used in scientific thinking and especially the limits on what can be decided from a given set of data Notes not limited to disciplines centered a technology develop students' ability to engage in m round natural science, engineering, com omes and essential criteria for this comp puter science, medicine, and

-Ways of Thinking: Social and Be havioral Sciences Core Requirement Core component title Varies Minimum credit hours 3 Core-specific pre-/ co-requisites and/or requirements N/A Core component summary Courses that satisfy the Social and Behavioral Sciences requirement develop students' ability to systematically study society, culture, individuals, institutions, and/or communication.
+Ways of Thinking: Social and Be ehavioral Sciences Core Requirement Core component title Varies Minimum credit hours 3 Core-specific pre-/ co-requisites and/or requirements N/A Core component summary Courses that satisfy the Social and Behavioral Sciences requirement develop students' ability to systematically study society, culture, individuals, institutions, and/or communication.
 In these courses, students are asked to consider the diversity of social, political, and civic life.
 Students will be given the tools to draw reasoned conclusions about the complexity of real-world challenges experienced by individuals or groups, locally, nationally, and / or globally.
-Core component learning outcomes Students who complete this course will be able to: Understand a range of social or behavioral theories and principles Use these theories and principles to acquire knowledge about individual, cultural, political, economic, or social events/processes Describe competing paradigms of knowledge (from the dominant discipline or field) Draw reasoned conclusions through the use of evidence and theories Apply social and behavioral knowledge to better understand contemporary issues and challenges Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Social and Behavioral Sciences What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about-and require students to engage in-the different ways of thinking through which scholars study social and/ or behavioral data and phenomena Require students to engage in competing paradigms of knowledge (qualitative, quantitative, theories, etc.) Require students to develop qualitative or quantitative reasoning skills to evaluate evidence and draw reasoned conclusions Require students to develop qualitative or quantitative interpretive claims related to social and behavioral ways thinking Notes but not limited to social and behavio programs such as Social Work and Ed ral sciences, linguistics, many interdisc
+Core component learning outcomes events/processesDescribe competing paradigms of knownDraw reasoned conclusions through vioral theories and principles acquire knowledge about individual, cu or field) Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3 Essential criteria required of all Core components designated as Ways of Thinking: Social and Behavioral Sciences What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about-and require students to engage in-the different ways of thinking through which scholars study social and/ or behavioral data and phenomena Require students to engage in competing paradigms of knowledge (qualitative, quantitative, theories, etc.) Require students to develop qualitative or quantitative reasoning skills to evaluate evidence and draw reasoned conclusions Require students to develop qualitative or quantitative interpretive claims related to social and behavioral ways thinking Notes but not limited to social and behavio programs such as Social Work and Ec develop students' ability to engage in the ral sciences, linguistics, many interdiscilucation ones and essential criteria for this company plinary fields, and professional